Watch our short film about addressing a meeting

 What will happen at the meeting?

 The chairman of the council will invite you to put your question to the councillor to whom it is addressed.
 A copy of the question will have been circulated in advance to all councillors and will be made available to the press and public attending the meeting.
-Once you have asked your question and it has been answered, you may if you wish put a supplementary question to the same councillor.
-A supplementary question must arise directly out of the original question or the reply you received.
+Once you have asked your question and it has been answered, you can put a supplementary question to the same councillor.
+The supplementary question must arise directly out of the original question or the reply you received.